abajwa-hw/nifi-network-processor/README.md

             .description("Success relationship")
             .build();
     ```
+    These would get displayed on the 'Settings' tab of the GetTcpDumpAttributes processor:
     ![Image](../master/screenshots/nifi-tcp-processor-relationships.png?raw=true)

     - Any initializations to be done when Nifi starts would be done in `init()` [here](https://github.com/abajwa-hw/nifi-network-processor/blob/master/nifi-network-processors/src/main/java/com/hortonworks/processors/network/GetTcpDumpAttributes.java#L73)
     - `onTrigger()` is the main method to override to define the logic when a flow file is passed to our processor.
 This is where we parse a line of tcpdump output and store the src and destination sockets [here](https://github.com/abajwa-hw/nifi-network-processor/blob/master/nifi-network-processors/src/main/java/com/hortonworks/processors/network/GetTcpDumpAttributes.java#L98-L128)
   - In [GetTcpDumpAttributesTest.java](https://github.com/abajwa-hw/nifi-network-processor/blob/master/nifi-network-processors/src/test/java/com/hortonworks/processors/network/GetTcpDumpAttributesTest.java), you can define a Junit to test that the processor is working correctly